psyhomb/k8s-deployer/kubernetes/README.md

 Prerequisites
 ---

-You have to install and configure these components on all master nodes, I have provided configuration files but you have to install it by yourself
+Install and configure these components on every master node.
+If you plan to use an external etcd cluster then you should consider installation of that component on the separate, bare metal servers.

 - [keepalived](./keepalived/keepalived.conf)
 - [haproxy LB](./haproxy/haproxy.cfg)